Gaspard--/Swords-Scrolls-and-Knuckles/README.md

 ### Dependencies

-Both Windows and Linux version require the same dependencies:
+Both Windows and Linux versions require the same dependencies:
  * Cmake (> 2.6)
  * Ogre 1.10
  * OIS (Generaly presentend as a dependency of Ogre)